Adventurers who want to show the party how much of a “fun guy” they are may choose to become a Circle of Spores Druid.

 Especially in your role at the front of the party in combat, all of these benefits are excellent to have.

 The worst of the conditions you’re now immune to are Frightened and Blinded.
 You’ll be quite relentless in combat now!
 Being immune to being poisoned and deafened is good too, but those aren’t typically huge problems at this level.

 But, of course, the real eyebrow-raiser is being immune to critical hits.
 We’ve all had those games where it seems like the DM just keeps rolling nothing but critical hits.
 But even if it’s just one critical hit coming your way, it’s nice to just automatically have it count as a normal attack instead.

 Just note that critical hits against you while you’re incapacitated will still count as normal though.
 However, if that happens, you were already in serious truffle… err… trouble to begin with though…

 Fungal Body may be a simple effect, but it’s an excellent capstone that really ties up what the Circle of Spores Druid has to offer.

 You Might Like: Full Guide to the Druid Class in D&D 5e!

-There’s a ton of interesting theme and style that goes in the Circle of Spores Druid.
+There is a ton of interesting style and theme that goes in the Circle of Spores Druid.
 But none of that really inclines towards a character that could be described as “normal”.